QinYang12/SVGC-AVA/README.md

 * Python3 == 3.8.5
 * Pytorch == 1.7.1

-## Datasets
+## Datasets and Pretrained Model
-You can download the dataset at
+You can download the dataset and models at https://drive.google.com/drive/folders/15WBe_AYPs1geSwft9UUA5x5fQzngXsJF?usp=drive_link

 ## Usages
 1.Install the dependencies